You will need roughly 7 minutes to read this article.

 Note that CodeShip provides a list of popular setup commands for many common languages in the dropdown, but you can enter in your own commands as needed.

 Next, you will enter in your test commands.
 These are all tests you want to have run in your CI/CD pipeline, and all deployments you configure will be contingent on these tests passing.

 Now that you’ve defined your setup and test commands, you’ll want to define your deployment pipelines.
 Deployment pipelines run only when a build’s setup and tests commands have completed successful and only when the branch defined for the deployment is matched.
 We call them deployment pipelines rather than deployments because you can have different deployment destinations - perhaps staging and master environments - triggered by different branches.

-master - or you can choose to match any branch that starts with a specific string.
+Select either Branch is exactly to match a specific branch or select Branch starts with to match any branch that starts with a specific string.

 It’s worth noting that for each deployment pipeline, you can add multiple deployments or multiple deployment steps.
 For instance, you can have one deployment on a